devarogundade/Buidl/README.md

 ## Products
 - # Buidl Token (ERC20)

-  Use case: Payment and Staking.
+  Use case: Payment, Refund and Staking.

 - # Buidl Certificate (ERC4973)

-  Use case: Certification.
+  Use case: On-Chain Course Certification.

 - # Buidl NFT (ERC721)
-- Use case: Rewards and Coupon.
+- Use case: Rewards and Coupon (discount).

 ![Screenshot 2022-10-31 155800](https://user-images.githubusercontent.com/81397790/199039025-80a5e274-222c-4a10-90f0-0b655973033a.png)